-1. The fire department suggested "a minimum of twenty (20) feet of space between buildings due to exposure issues in the event of fire".
+- 1. The fire department suggested "a minimum of twenty (20) feet of space between buildings due to exposure issues in the event of fire".
 The submitted plans do not comply, and provide a minimum 15' between buildings instead.

-2. The fire department suggested that the dead-end sections be reconfigured or eliminated.
+With cement fiberboard siding the building code allows a separation of 5' - 2.
+The fire department suggested that the dead-end sections be reconfigured or eliminated.
 It appears that the dead-ends have not been adjusted to comply.
+The dead ends are in compliance with NFPA which require a minimum 16' wide fire lane.
+Dead end fire lanes are allowed but can be no longer than 300'.